yhunter-ru/yamaps/trunk/readme.txt

 = How to set an icon that is not in the drop-down list? =

-You can chose icon at https://tech.yandex.com/maps/doc/jsapi/2.1/ref/reference/option.presetStorage-docpage/ and set it manually to the "Icon" field.
+You can choose icon at https://tech.yandex.com/maps/doc/jsapi/2.1/ref/reference/option.presetStorage-docpage/ and set it manually to the "Icon" field.
 For example "islands#blueRailwayIcon".
 Also you can insert the URL of your file in the field.
 For example, PNG-image with transparency.

 = Why a can't change color of StretchyIcon? =